stpnkis/stpnkis/README.md

 # Hi there, I'm Štěpán

-I'm a student of Applied Informatics and Control at the Faculty of Mechanical Engineering.
+I'm a student of Applied Informatics and Controls at the Faculty of Mechanical Engineering.
 I love building things that combine **hardware** and **software**

 ---